avidnomads/notebooks/readme.md

 ### group_graphs

-Develop and apply an algorithm to build the Cayley graph of a group presentation
+Build the Cayley graph of a group presentation

 ### monte_carlo_areas